FilipFilchev/ChatApp/README.md

 # ChatApp
-Powered by Firebase, React ChatApp with integrated Chatbot and secure LogIn
+- Powered by React ChatApp with integrated Chatbot and secure LogIn
+- Voice Assistant in python (using LLMs + custom commands)
+- ChatBot API with Falcon Open Source LLM (HuggingFace)